JAVASCRIPT NUMBER

 7. toExponential Method In Javascript

-method converts numbers into exponential notation and returns it as a string.
+The Number.toExponential() method converts numbers into exponential notation and returns them as a string.

-This method accepts an optional argument which an integer which specify the number of digit after decimal value.
+This method accepts an optional argument which is an integer that specifies the number of digits after the decimal value.

 const num1 = 53455;